Why Think by Numbers?

 A general disinterest in economics and statistics wouldn’t be a big deal if we lived in a dictatorship.
-But in our political system, government action is a product of public opinion.
+However, in our political system, government action is to some degree a product of public opinion.
 Thomas Jefferson once said, “An informed citizenry is the bulwark of a democracy.”
 Based on this quote, I think it’s safe to say that our democracy is currently bulwark-free.
-The fact that I don’t know what a bulwark is further proves that we do not have an informed citizenry.
+The fact that I don’t know what a bulwark is only further proves that we do not have an informed citizenry.

 The only way to understand the important details of complex and large-scale societal issues is through the use of statistics and economics.
-Additionally, formal cost-benefit analysis is the only way to make optimal decisions on complicated issues.
-However, most Americans don’t even know what a cost-benefit analysis is, let alone have a grasp of the statistical data needed to perform such an analysis.
+Additionally, formal cost-benefit analysis is the only way to make optimal decisions on these complicated issues.
+Unfortunately, most of us don’t even know what a cost-benefit analysis is, let alone have a firm grasp of the statistical and economic data needed to perform such analyses.

-Here’s a list of what the average voter doesn’t know:
+Here’s a list of what the average voter (such as myself) doesn’t know: